 Unless a will specifically states otherwise, divorce will automatically revoke any provision in the will in favour of the former spouse, except for an appointment of that former spouse as trustee of property left by the testator on trust for beneficiaries that include that former spouse’s children.
 Any provision in a will that appoints a spouse as executor, trustee of certain trusts or guardian is also revoked when that spouse is divorced (s 15 Succession Act).

-The entering of a civil relationship has the same effect as marriage (s 14A Succession Act) and the ending of a civil relationship has the same effect as divorce (s 15A Succession Act).
-As such, all references to marriage and divorce apply equally to the entering and ending of a civil relationship.
+The entering of a civil partnership has the same effect as marriage (s 14A Succession Act) and the ending of a civil partnership has the same effect as divorce (s 15A Succession Act).
+The ending of a de facto relationship also has the same effect as divorce (s 15B Succession Act).
+As such, all references to marriage and divorce apply equally to the entering and ending of a civil partnership or de facto relationship.

 Once a will has been made, it cannot be validly altered by: